 Can't travel to the Regional or Local AT Trainings?
 Webinars offer a great way to participate in Infinitec's free AT training from the comfort of your school or home.
 Professional development credit is issued for all live webinars.
+The date and time for each live webinar is listed after the webinar description.
 All particiipants registered will recive an archived recording.

 Never participated in a webinar before?
 Don't worry, it's pretty simple really.
 We've provided a couple of documents below that can help you register and get connected.

 Please contact Samantha Conklin with any questions. email@example.com

 Illinois Assistive Technology Manual Series

 Presented by Gayl Bowser, Independent Consultant, Former Coordinator of Oregon AT Project

 This webinar series is sessions, please register for each session separately.
 If you are unable to attend a session a recording will be sent after it airs live.

 Hot Off the Press – Overview of Updates and Changes in the Second Edition of the Illinois AT Guidance Manual (Session 1)